 East of Markham Moor, Markham Moor (LAA263) SA Objective SA Score Justification To encourage the efficient use of land and conserve and enhance soils.
-SA 8: Water To conserve and enhance water quality and resources. - The majority of this site is within Source Protection Zone 3.
+SA 8: Water To conserve and enhance water quality and resources.
+The majority of this site is within Source Protection Zone 3.
 As such, a significant negative effect is likely.
 SA 9: Flood Risk To minimise flood risk and reduce the impact of flooding to people and property in the District, taking into account the effects of climate change.
 0 The site is within Flood Zone 1.
 As such, a negligible effect is likely.
 SA 10: Air Quality To improve air quality.
 N/A It has not been possible to identify specific site level criteria for this SA objective.
 There are no Air Quality Management Areas (AQMAs) within the District, and proximity to sustainable transport links is considered separately under SA objective 6.
 SA 11: Climate Change To minimise greenhouse gas emissions and adapt to effects of climate change.
 N/A It has not been possible to identify specific site level criteria for this SA objective as effects will depend largely on the design of sites and onsite practices.
 Proximity to sustainable transport links is considered separately under SA objective 6.
 SA 12: Resource Use and Waste To encourage sustainable resource use and promote the waste hierarchy (reduce, reuse, recycle, recover).
 0 This site is not within a Minerals Safeguarding Area.
 As such, a negligible effect is likely.
-SA 13: Cultural Heritage To conserve and enhance the District's historic environment, cultural heritage, character and setting. - The Council's heritage officer notes that the site is located within the setting of several listed buildings, including Markham Moor Hotel, Markham Moor House and the Milestone (all Grade II) and development could harm the settings of these.
-The Council's archaeology officer notes that there is no specific site information and further information is required to evaluate the archaeological potential of the site in
+SA 13: Cultural Heritage To conserve and enhance the District's historic environment, cultural heritage, character and setting.
+The Council's heritage officer notes that the site is located within the setting of several listed buildings, including Markham Moor Hotel, Markham Moor House and the Milestone (all Grade II) and development could harm the settings of these.
+The Council's archaeology officer notes that there is no specific site information, but that the site lies close to shrunken medieval settlement of West Markham, a Scheduled Monument.
+Further information is required to evaluate the archaeological potential of

-East of Markham Moor, Markham Moor (LAA263) SA Objective SA Score Justification order to determine an appropriate mitigation strategy.
-As such, a significant negative effect is likely.
+East of Markham Moor, Markham Moor (LAA263) SA Objective SA Score Justification the site in order to determine an appropriate mitigation strategy.
+As such, a significant negative effect is likely in relation to both heritage and archaeology.
 SA 14: Landscape and Townscape To conserve and enhance the District's landscape character and townscapes. - The majority of this site is within Mid-Nottinghamshire Farmlands Landscape Character Area.
 The site is within Landscape Policy Zone MN11 and is classified for conserve and reinforce.
 The condition of the landscape is deemed 'very good' and it received a sensitivity score of 'moderate'.
 As such, a minor negative effect is likely.

-- Development should be designed to avoid and incorporate buffers around the most sensitive parts of the designated sites and consider measures to reduce recreational pressures, such as via the provision of Suitable Alternative Natural Green Space to facilitate on-site recreation. - Development should be encouraged to incorporate green infrastructure within the allocated site in order to support the creation of new habitats and species and wider habitat connectivity. - The draft Policy ST36: Biodiversity and Geodiversity promotes protection and enhancement of biodiversity assets, including designations, habitats and species, and is likely to go a long way to mitigating the identified effects.
+- Development should be designed to avoid and incorporate buffers around the most sensitive parts of the designated sites and consider measures to reduce recreational pressures, such as via the provision of Suitable Alternative Natural Green Space to facilitate on-site recreation. - Development should be encouraged to incorporate green infrastructure within the allocated site in order to support the creation of new habitats and species and wider habitat connectivity. - The draft Policy ST42: Biodiversity and Geodiversity promotes protection and enhancement of biodiversity assets, including designations, habitats and species, and is likely to go a long way to mitigating the identified effects.